WalletScrutiny/WalletScrutinyCom/_android/com.bitrah.pos.md

 ## App Description from Website

-> Bit Rah-e-Ali as an Iranian company relying on powerful technology and its creative team in the field of Chinese block and currency password، It has introduced a new way to facilitate the receipt of funds for the sale or provision of services to foreign customers.
+> BitRah as an Iranian company relying on powerful technology and its creative team in the field of blockchain and cryptocurrency, It has introduced a new way to facilitate the receipt of funds for the sale or provision of services to foreign customers.
 This collection has made it possible to expand international trade for online and offline trade, thus removing the burden of sanctions from Iranian businesses.

 ### [Technical Documentation](https://bitrah.com/en/documents)